remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/key-exchange-algorithms/index.md

 # Key exchange

-In key exchange protocols, _both parties_ contribute to the negotiation of the shared secret.
+In key exchange protocols, _both parties_ contribute to the negotiation of a **shared secret**.

-This shared secret can be used for an encryption algorithm.
+This shared secret can be used for encryption, typically [block ciphers](../encryption-algorithms/block-ciphers/index.md) or stream ciphers.

 In a key exchange algorithm, each party must have a private and public key respectively.